 World Teachers’ Day is celebrated every year on October 5th to commemorate the adoption of the 1966 ILO/UNESCO Recommendation concerning the Status of Teachers.
 For many, World Teachers’ Day is a time to recognize and show gratitude to the teachers who supported and inspired us when we were students.
 But more importantly, it’s also a day for teachers like you to take stock of just how much you are impacting students each and every day.

-This year hasn’t been an easy year for educators — but in the midst of uncertainty and chaos, you’ve worked hard to catch students up from disrupted learning, help them develop their social-emotional skills, and provide them with stability.
-In celebration of World Teachers’ Day 2021, let’s take a moment to recognize all the things you’ve achieved, from helping students grow and feel seen to practicing self-care and setting work-life boundaries.
+These past couple of years haven’t been easy for educators — but in the midst of uncertainty and chaos, you’ve worked hard to catch students up from disrupted learning, help them develop their social-emotional skills, and provide them with stability.
+In celebration of World Teachers’ Day 2022, let’s take a moment to recognize all the things you’ve achieved, from helping students grow and feel seen to practicing self-care and setting work-life boundaries.

 - “The ‘hard kid’, or so the teachers he had last year described him, hugged me around the neck as tight as he could and told me how much he’d miss me.
 He did amazing on state testing, too.
 That baby grew in every possible way.
 I was so so proud of him, but even more elated that he knew he’d grown, too.” — @bookworm1911